 Called the oldest tree in Britain, birch was a pioneer species when the ice caps retreated, moving in on the devastated land, growing quickly and then rotting to leave more fertile earth in which other species could take over.
 In its rapid life cycle birch pushes upward too fast to develop a strong heart wood, but this makes it perfect for making buckets and canoes.

-But now these memories return, as Julie and I tap a birch in our garden.
+In spring, Julie and I (writes Matthew) tap a birch in our garden.
 It is that time in spring after most of the frosts and before the birch buds and leaves emerge.
 The tree is now forcing its sap upward in prodigious quantity, and you simply tap into the flow, remembering to be kind to the tree after you have taken your share by closing off the wound.

 Birch sap is rich in fructose whereas maple has sucrose.
 Sucrose is sweeter to the taste and the maple yields more per tree, so maple syrup is by far the bigger commercial industry.
 On the other hand, birch sap is cool, refreshing and clear.
 It tastes even better when reduced by simmering down into a golden-brown ambrosia.
 It’s the sort of drink the elves would envy!